apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    options ``2`` and ``3`` for this configuration variable cause the proxy to use the client HTTP version for upstream requests.

-.. ts:cv:: CONFIG proxy.config.http.server_tcp_init_cwnd INT 0
-   :overridable:

-   Configures the size, in packets, of the initial TCP congestion window on sockets used by the HTTP engine.
-This option may only be used on operating systems which support the ``TCP_INIT_CWND`` option on TCP sockets.

 .. ts:cv:: CONFIG proxy.config.http.auth_server_session_private INT 1
    :overridable: